scudfei/social-studies-notes/README.md

 - Think critically about who benefits and who is disadvantaged by globalization
 - Remember that globalization is an ongoing process, not a destination
 - Connect historical patterns to modern globalization trends
+- Understand the economic motivations behind colonialism and imperialism
+- Analyze how technological advances accelerated globalization

 ---
 *Last Updated: September 2025*